 In recent years, Queensland’s urban centres and regional areas have witnessed a concerning uptick in pedestrian car accidents.

-These incidents not only disrupt lives but often lead to long-term physical and psychological injuries.
+These incidents not only disrupt lives but also often lead to long-term physical and psychological injuries.

 For victims, the aftermath often presents a maze of medical treatments, insurance discussions, and legal procedures.